topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the 8x8 LED dot matrix will display the letter "X", confirming that SPI communication with the MAX7219 driver is working correctly.
 </br></br></br></br>

 # 5. VCP-G UART
 ---
-This chapter provides instructions for configuring Universal Asynchronous Receiver-Transmitter (UART) communication on the TOPST VCP-G board.
+This chapter provides instructions for configuring Universal Asynchronous Receiver-Transmitter (UART) communication on the VCP-G.
 UART is a widely used serial communication protocol that transmits data asynchronously using only two lines: Transmit (TX) and Receive (RX).
 It is essential for exchanging data between microcontrollers, sensors, and computers without requiring a shared clock signal.
 The following chapters describe how to send and receive data through UART.
 </br></br></br>

 ## 5.1 Uart Communication Test (FT232BL)
 ---
-This example demonstrates how to verify UART communication on the TOPST VCP-G board using the FT232BL USB to TTL serial module.
+This example demonstrates how to verify UART communication on the VCP-G board using the FT232BL USB to TTL serial module.
 The UART TX and RX pins of the VCP-G board are connected to the FT232BL module, which is in turn connected to a PC via USB.
 A terminal program such as MobaXterm is used on the PC to view the transmitted messages.
 </br></br>